Armenia Ancient civilisation

 The general Turkish suspicion of Armenians grew as the Ottoman Empire crumbled and Armenians joined large-scale protests to campaign for civil rights.
-Infuriated by the protests, the Turkish Sultan Abdul Hamid II declared that he would solve the “Armenian question”–referring to the protection and freedoms of Armenians–once and for all.
+Infuriated by the protests, the Turkish Sultan Abdul Hamid II declared that he would solve the ‘Armenian question’ once and for all.

 There were reports of Armenian people being massacred in cities and villages from 1894 to 1896.
-In 1908, a group of nationalistic reformers called the Young Turks overthrew the sultan and established a new government in Constantinople.
-Armenians were hopeful that this could be a positive turning point in their history, but the Young Turks made the policy of “No Armenians” their main priority.
+In 1908, a group of nationalistic reformers called the Young Turks overthrew the Sultan and established a new government in Constantinople.
+Armenians were hopeful that this could be a positive turning point in their history, but the Young Turks soon made their anti-Armenian sentiment clear.

 World War I began in 1914, and Turkey entered the war allied with Germany and the Austro-Hungarian Empire.
 In the Caucasus region, Armenians organised volunteer battalions to help the Russians fight against the Turks, intensifying the schism between Turkey and the Armenian people.

-The Armenian Genocide began on April 24, 1915.
-Sources say fewer than 400,000 Armenians remained in 1922, from the two million Armenians living in the Ottoman Empire at the time of the massacre.
+The Armenian Genocide began on April 24, 1915 and marked the beginning of the darkest period of Armenian history.
+Sources say there were fewer than 400,000 Armenians remaining in 1922, with some reports saying up to 1.2 million Armenians were massacred during that period.
 (The Turkish government rejects the use of the term “genocide” and denies the killings were systematic.)

-The part of Armenia under the former Russian Empire declared independence in 1918, but was invaded by forces from Turkey and Soviet Russia two years later.
+The part of Armenia under the former Russian Empire declared independence in 1918, but was invaded by forces from Turkey and the Soviet Union two years later.
 It remained under Soviet power until Armenia declared independence in 1991.

 Armenia’s tourism industry has been flourishing since the nation’s independence.
 According to the World Travel and Tourism Council, the total contribution of travel and tourism in Armenia last year amounted to 15.7% of the country’s GDP.